apiato/documentation/docs/general/faq.md

 The `apiato/containers-installer` will download your Container to the `app/containers/` directory.

-<a name="q14"></a>
-## What is the default Username for authentication?
+### What is the default Username for authentication? {#what-is-the-default-username-for-authentication}

 The default credentials to login are:
 * Username: admin@admin.com
 * Password: admin

-<a name="q100"></a>
-## I have a question and I can't find answer!!
+## I have a question and I can't find answer!! {#other-questions}

-If you have a question, or did not find an answer you were looking for.
+If you have a question, or did not find an answer you were looking for on [StackOverflow](https://stackoverflow.com/questions/tagged/apiato).
 First make sure your question is related to apiato and is not a general question.
 If so, then consider visiting the [apiato's Github Issues](https://github.com/apiato/apiato/issues) and searching for *keywords* related to your issue *(filter open and closed issues)*.
 Another option you have is to get help from the community on